 “Katagami in Practice: Japanese Stencils in the Art School”

 MoDA’s katagami stencils date from the late ninteenth century.
-They represent one of the largest and most significant public collections of katagami in Britain (others are at the V&A Museum and Leeds University’s ULITA).
+They represent one of the largest and most significant public collections of katagami in Britain (others are at the V&A Museum in London, and Leeds University’s ULITA).

 The katagami in MoDA’s Silver Studio collection are among our most popular objects.
 They hold a fascination for students and creative practitioners because of the intricacy of their cutting and the beauty and stylisation of the motifs depicted.

 Our four researcher/practitioners helped to expand our understanding of these fascinating objects, and to offered ways in which students can engage with them more deeply in the future.

 MoDA's Katagami in Practice project ran from September 2016 until April 2018.
 Find out more about the participants.

 What are these katagami and why are they interesting?

 This symposium was part of the conclusion to the MoDA’s Arts Council England funded research project, Katagami in Practice: Japanese Stencils in the Art School.

 Mamiko Markham's research uncovered the hidden markings on the katagami stencils in MoDA’s Silver Studio Collection